-Growing up, Dr. James Simcock didn’t know what he wanted to be in high school.
-It wasn’t until a vet came to a careers night when he was in grade 12 that he even considered being a veterinarian as a profession.
-James states “[they] made it sound really appealing so I decided that I would try that.
-When I was at uni I changed my mind a dozen times (at least) with what I wanted to do.
-First, I wanted to be an aquaculture vet, then an equine vet, then a cattle vet, I ultimately decided on small animals.
+Growing up in high school, Dr. James Simcock didn’t know what he wanted to be.
+It wasn’t until a vet came to a careers night when James was in year 12 that he even considered choosing veterinary science as a profession.
+James states “they made it sound really appealing so I decided that I would try it.
+When I was at uni I changed my mind at least a dozen times with what I wanted to do.
+First, I wanted to be an aquaculture vet, then an equine vet, then a cattle vet.
+I ultimately decided on small animals.
 I then found myself doing an internship that developed into a residency in surgery.
 I think to some degree I have been in the right place at the right time.
-Regardless of how I got to where I am, I think I am very lucky as I have found something that I love to do”.
+Regardless of how I got to where I am, I think I’m very lucky as I’ve found something that I love to do”.

-Dr. Simcock is both the co-director and owner of Southpaws Specialty Surgery for Animals in Victoria.
-He feels like a great workplace is the result of great staff.
-Without his team of nurses and vets, they would not be able to do what we do.
-“We pride ourselves on not having any ego’s at the hospital.
+Dr. Simcock is an owner and co-director of Southpaws Specialty Surgery for Animals in Victoria.
+He considers that a great workplace is the result of great staff.
+James believes that without his team of nurses and vets, they would not be able to do what they do.
+“We pride ourselves on not having any egos at the hospital.
 We often say that while we take what we do very seriously, we don’t take ourselves very seriously.
-Being a vet/vet nurse can be incredibly stressful, having a culture that allows humour and where everyone is treated equally helps to mitigate this stress and helps to bring out the best in peoples’ character” says James.
+Being a vet/vet nurse can be incredibly stressful; having a culture that allows humour and where everyone is treated equally helps to mitigate this stress and helps to bring out the best in peoples’ character.”

 In addition to regular staff, Dr. Simcock’s clinic also takes on many residents and interns.
-He says “I think the best tip I have is to spend time at the practice/hospital where you are hoping to get the job.
+When asked about advice for people looking for internships he says “I think the best tip I have is to spend time at the practice/hospital where you are hoping to get a job.
 Many of our interns are students/vets that have spent time at the practice.
-Spending time at the practice is mutually beneficial as it gives the candidate an opportunity to see what the hospital is like and to show off their skills/knowledge, it also allows the employer to see how well the candidate fits in and works within the team”.
+Spending time at the practice is mutually beneficial as it gives the candidate an opportunity to see what the hospital is like and to show off their skills/knowledge; it also allows the employer to see how well the candidate fits in and works within the team”.

-He’s done many “nerve-wracking” surgeries but his favourite one still remains the good old hemilaminectomy/ventral slot for IVDD.
+He’s done many “nerve-wracking” surgeries but his favourite one remains the good old hemilaminectomy/ventral slot for IVDD.
 James states “it’s one of the most rewarding procedures.
 Nothing like having a dog walk again after they present with severe neurological deficits”.
-Apart from neurological surgery, Dr. Simcock also has published many papers on gastrointestinal, urological, and oncology surgery, and has a special interest in orthopedic surgery as well.
+Dr. Simcock has published many papers on neurological, gastrointestinal, urological, and oncology surgery, and has a special interest in orthopaedic surgery as well.

 For such a fun loving successful surgeon, he still manages to stay humble stating his favourite quote, “You are judged not by the magnitude of your successes but how you deal with your failures.”
 Also, sometimes he just really wants to get where he is going and so if he could have any super hero power in the world, it would be teleportation.

 Staying motivated and focused can be a challenge in any profession, let alone trying to create a good work life balance.
-This is merely the case for Dr. Simcock.
-Having a balance between work, family and fun is really important to him, “I find myself becoming less productive professionally if I am not able to take time to spend with my family and hobbies” he says.
-He has a lot of hobbies, and most of his loved ones and friends often mock him for my garage full of toys.
+Having a balance between work, family and fun is really important to James.
+“I find myself becoming less productive professionally if I’m not able to take time to spend with my family and hobbies” he says.
+He has a lot of hobbies, and many of his loved ones and friends often mock him for his garage full of toys.
 To unwind you may find him in the water trying to catch dinner, in the water surfing a wave or just getting out for a run.

 Interviewed by Alena Felkai